ProbablyManuel/requiem/tools/xEdit Scripts/ReadMe.md

 Set the EditorID of the selected records based on their full names.

 The script prompts the user to enter a prefix that will be prepended to all EditorIDs.
-Then, the name (subrecord 'FULL - Names') is processed by concatenating all words in upper camel case and removing apostrophes.
+Then, the name (subrecord 'FULL - Names') is processed by concatenating all words in upper camel case and removing apostrophes and hyphens.
 For example, choosing the prefix "REQ\_Artifact\_" for "Gadnor's Staff of Charming" results in the EditorID `REQ_Artifact_GadnorsStaffOfCharming`.

 REQ_NameArmor.pas